libratom/libratom/README.md

 (venv) user@host:~$ ratom report -p /path/to/PST-or-mbox-file-or-directory
 ```

-Similar to the entities command, adding the -m flag will cause message bodies (stripped of inline attachments and HTML) and headers to be written to the message table:
+Similar to the entities command, adding the -m flag will cause message bodies (stripped of inline attachments and markup) and headers to be written to the message table:

 ```shell
 (venv) user@host:~$ ratom report -p -m /path/to/PST-or-mbox-file-or-directory